Dorit Geva

-Research and Career
+Research and career

-Geva earned her PhD in Sociology from New York University in 2006, where she studied with Craig Calhoun, Stephen Lukes, Neil Brenner, and Lynne Haney.
-Following her PhD studies, she held a Vincent Write Fellowship in Comparative Politics at the Robert Schuman Centre for Advanced Studies, European University Institute (2006-2007), Italy, and was then a Harper Schmidt Fellow (2007-2011) at University of Chicago.
+Geva earned her PhD in sociology from New York University in 2006.
+She held a Vincent Write Fellowship in Comparative Politics at the Robert Schuman Centre for Advanced Studies, European University Institute (2006–2007), Italy, and was then a Harper Schmidt Fellow (2007–2011) at University of Chicago.
 She had also been a fellow at the Institute for Advanced Studies, Budapest, and at the European Institute for Advanced Studies at Collegium de Lyon.

-In 2011, Geva joined the department of Sociology and Social Anthropology at Central European University (CEU).
-She was the Chair of the department from 2017-2019 before being appointed the first Dean of Undergraduate Studies at Central European University in 2019.
+In 2011, Geva joined the Department of Sociology and Social Anthropology at Central European University (CEU).
+She was the chair of the department from 2017 to 2019 before being appointed the first dean of undergraduate studies at Central European University in 2019 thanks to her unique vision drawing from experience in American and European education.
 She was promoted to Full Professor in 2021.
-At CEU, she teaches courses on power and resistance, gender and sexuality, political sociology, and social theory.
-She is the MA supervisor of Ahmed Samir Santawy, a CEU student currently jailed in Egypt.
+From 2024, she became Professor of Politics and Gender at the Institute for Political Science, University of Vienna.
+She was the MA supervisor of Ahmed Samir Santawy, a CEU student who had been jailed in Egypt.